sourcetoad/DevopsToolKit/README.md

   * mariadb106 (lts)
   * mariadb1011 (lts)

-## Examples
-Inside the `examples` folder you will find example Docker configurations for popular frameworks like Laravel and Yii2.

-The examples make the assumption that any domain used for local development is already added to the `/etc/hosts` file.
-You can edit to add `127.0.0.1 domain.docker`.

 ## Scripts
 Inside the `scripts` folder you will find one-off scripts to help with tasks.